whitneyburton/portfolios/students/1610-back/nick-erhardt/nick_mod_two_portfolio.markdown

 ## End of Module Reflection

-What did you get technically and professionally out of this module?
-How are you going to use it in the future?

 Technically I feel as though I can build something that is of actual use.
 To test this theory, I'm putting together a proof of concept for a bike race organizer who wants an 'issue reporter' for participants to be able to report hazards or changing course conditions during a fund-raising bike ride.
 To that end, I feel incredibly more comortable in Rails building a simple CRUD app (with authentication!) and am  looking forward to getting into more complex topics.

 Professionally I'm still learning the best way to work in a group as a developer.
 Working with so many talented, intelligent and tremendously hard working individuals is a huge benefit of being here - and a challenge.
 How can I put this - as a group, I don't think we played a lot of team sports.
 I'm glad that we're going through these growing pains as a tight knit group who has already suffered together.
 Without that common bond it would be harder to simply speak our minds and not step on each others toes.
 I think that the group dynamic will change with each group, and getting through the Stormin' phase takes a lot of effort and empathy.
 I also firmly believe that, as programmers, we get the most bang for our buck (learning + actual progress) when we pair program (on a topic that we reasonably understand).